andresMen1274/Attack-Simulation---Opnsense/README.md

 Now I will simulate a brute force attack using Windows Remote Desktop Protocol and collecting logs of the attack.

 To do this first opent the kali linux virtual machine.
 Open the terminal to enter the command sudo apt-get update && sudo apt-get upgrade -y.
+After it has finished downloading create a directory with the command mkdir <Directory_Name>.
+We will download crowbar onto the Kali Linux machine to do this enter the command sudo apt-get install -y crowbar.